-A healthy and productive construction industry benefits everyone, we all live or work in buildings, go to pubs and restaurants, visit stadiums or stay at nice hotels.
+A healthy and productive construction industry benefits everyone.
+We all live or work in buildings, go to pubs and restaurants, visit stadiums or stay at nice hotels.
 But the construction industry is underperforming in terms of quality and productivity.

-Worldwide, construction is already one of the largest industry sectors and global investment in construction and infrastructure will be $57 trillion by 2030 according to a study by the McKinsey Global Institute.
+Worldwide, construction is already one of the largest industry sectors and global investment in construction and infrastructure will be $57 trillion by 2030, according to a study by the McKinsey Global Institute.
 And yet labour productivity is struggling to keep up with this overall economic success.

 Workers in construction are also ageing out – about 21% of employees in the construction industry are age 55 or older, compared to just 9% that are 24 or younger, (Constructconnect).
 Tech-savvy millennials aren’t rushing to a career in construction, which when coupled with an increasing demand for workers will only compound the issue.

 Construction software can track documents and data and organise it, improve communication and even create positive safety outcomes for companies.
 The construction industry as a whole is notoriously slow at adopting new technologies, but as construction projects are becoming more demanding and complicated in design, BIM and smart buildings will force the hand of the construction industry into a greater adoption of construction software.

 The lack of urgency to move away from traditional processes and adopt updated digital practices means that some construction software vendors are spending over 70% more than their competitors on software licence administration.
-As a supplier of software licensing solutions to some of the world’s leading construction software providers we’ve seen first-hand the incredible possibilities of how the construction industry can be transformed.
+As a supplier of software licensing solutions to some of the world’s leading construction software providers, we at 10Duke have seen first-hand the incredible possibilities of how the construction industry can be transformed.

 A steady decline in financial returns can be completely transformed by technology, meaning that budget allocation to these products can easily be justified by construction companies.
 But this justification will only be made if the spend on this software can be optimised through adaptive pricing and licensing models.
 Construction software vendors that can capture lower-end prospects will achieve a significant competitive advantage, but this means having a software licensing solution in place that is also adaptive and can offer unlimited flexibility.